Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

+\begin{definition}[solutions stable at one end of space, bistable solution] Let $(x,t)\mapsto u(x,t)$ be a solution of system~\cref{init_syst}. \begin{itemize} \item This solution is said to be \emph{stable at the right end of space} if there exists a point $m_+$ in $\mmm$ such that the quantity

+goes to $0$ as time goes to $+\infty$.
+More precisely, this solution is said to be \emph{stable close to $m_+$ at the right end of space}. \item Similarly, this solution is said to be \emph{stable at the left end of space} if there exists a point $m_-$ in $\mmm$ such that the quantity

+goes to $0$ as time goes to $+\infty$.
+More precisely, this solution is said to be \emph{stable close to $m_-$ at the left end of space}. \item Finally, this solution is called a \emph{bistable solution} if it is stable at the left \emph{and} right ends of space.
+More precisely, if this solution is stable close to $m_-$ at the left end of space and stable close to $m_+$ at the right end of space, then it is called a \emph{bistable solution connecting $m_-$ to $m_+$} (see \cref{fig:bist_sol}). \end{itemize}

-A function $u_0$ in $X$ is called a \emph{bistable initial condition (connecting $m_-$ to $m_+$)} if the solution of system~\cref{init_syst} corresponding to this initial condition is a bistable solution (connecting $m_-$ to $m_+$). \end{definition} Let $m_-$ and $m_+$ denote two nondegenerate minimum points (possibly equal) of the potential $V$. \begin{notation} Let
+The same definitions apply to a function (initial condition) $x\mapsto u_0(x)$ in $X$, according to the properties of the solution $(x,t)\mapsto u(x,t)=(S_t u_0)(x)$ of system~\cref{init_syst} corresponding to this initial condition: for instance, $u_0$ is called a \emph{bistable initial condition (connecting $m_-$ to $m_+$)} if $u$ is a bistable solution (connecting $m_-$ to $m_+$). \end{definition} \begin{notation} For every ordered pair $(m_-,m_+)$ of points of $\mmm$, let

-denote the subset of $X$ made of bistable initial conditions connecting $m_-$ to $m_+$. \end{notation} By construction, this set is positively invariant under the semi-flow of system~\cref{init_syst}.
-It will be proved in \cref{sec:spat_asympt} (\cref{cor:bist}) that it is nonempty, open in $X$ (for the usual norm on this function space), and that it contains all functions sufficiently close to the minimum points $m_-$ and $m_+$ at the ends of space.
+denote the subset of $X$ made of bistable initial conditions connecting $m_-$ to $m_+$. \end{notation} By definition this set is positively invariant under the semi-flow of system~\cref{init_syst}.